Daksh4Code/FamConnect-Family-contacts-simplified/README.md

 subsequent unique 'Event' objects associated with each Person object, if any.
 The details of each 'Event' object include an event name, an event date and an event description.
-- You can generate the second required action related to the user story "adding multiple Xs to a Y" by...
+- You can generate the second required action related to the user story "displaying a subset of the Xs" by clicking on the 'Search by relationship' button on the GUI.
+Here, you can enter a relation and all contacts (along with their details and associated events and their details) with that relation are displayed.
+The search bar is not case-sensitive.
 - You can locate my visual component in the first few seconds before the main GUI opens and runs.
-In the first few seconds, a splash screen with a strikingly colourful image, a welcome message and a loading bar pops up.
+In the first few seconds, a splash screen with a strikingly colourful and constantly changing image, a welcome message and a loading bar pops up.
 Once the loading bar is complete and the main GUI opens, this splash screen closes.
 - You can save the state of my application by clicking on the 'Save Contacts' button on the GUI.
-This will save all the contacts added so far to a file.
+This will save all the contacts added so far to a JSON file.
 - You can reload the state of my application by clicking on the 'Load Contacts' button on the GUI.
-This will load all the contacts (which were saved to a file in a previous run) from a file.
+This will load all the contacts (which were saved to a JSON file in a previous run) from a JSON file.
+- You can generate another action related to the user story "showing upcoming birthday(s)" by clicking on the 'Show upcoming birthday' button on the GUI.
+Here, you can see the contact (the name and birthday only) or contacts whose birthday(s) is/are upcoming next.
+The person whose birthday is upcoming next is displayed.
+If more than one person's birthday is upcoming, they are both displayed.